Nuclei Segmentation with Point Annotations from Pathology Images via Self-Supervised Learning and Co-Training: Experiments and Results

 \subsubsection{Comparison with Weakly-Supervised Methods}

 We compare our method with several representative weakly-supervised nuclei segmentation methods.
-In addition, we train a fully-supervised ResUNet model on the MoNuSeg dataset, which in some sense serves as the upper bound that can be achieved by a weakly-supervised method.\footnote{As later shown in Table~\ref{tab_model_fully}, ResUNet is the best among five fully-supervised models, and our weakly-supervised method outperforms three out of five fully-supervised models.} Table~\ref{tab_sota} presents the segmentation results of several state-of-the-art weakly-supervised methods~\cite{lee2020scribble2label,Qu2020,chamanzar2020weakly,tian2020weakly,yoo2019pseudoedgenet,xie2020instance}, of which ~\cite{lee2020scribble2label,xie2020instance} have no released code, and we reimplement the methods with the same backbone and hyper-parameters for a fair comparison.
-It is obvious from Table~\ref{tab_sota} that our method is superior to other weakly-supervised methods in all metrics, and the improvements to $\mathrm{Dice}_{obj}$ and AJI are significant.
-Moreover, our method achieves an excellent segmentation performance that is close to that of the fully-supervised method.
+Table~\ref{tab_sota} presents the segmentation results of several state-of-the-art weakly-supervised methods~\cite{lee2020scribble2label,Qu2020,chamanzar2020weakly,tian2020weakly,yoo2019pseudoedgenet,xie2020instance}, of which ~\cite{lee2020scribble2label,xie2020instance} have no released code, and we reimplement the methods with the same backbone and hyper-parameters for a fair comparison.
+It is obvious from Table~\ref{tab_sota} that our method achieves superior segmentation performance compared with other weakly-supervised methods, and the improvements to $\mathrm{Dice}_{obj}$, AJI , and PQ are significant.
+In Table~\ref{tab_organ}, we provide the organ-wise segmentation results of the proposed methods.
+It can be seen that the performance on breast images is inferior to other organs.

+It is interesting to observe that these methods achieve different performance on the two datasets.
+For example, the method of~\cite{yoo2019pseudoedgenet} achieves unsatisfactory performance on MoNuSeg, which it works well on CPM.
+The reason may be that the MoNuSeg dataset is more challenging than CPM, in which the nuclei are more densely distributed and the background is more complex.
+The method of~\cite{yoo2019pseudoedgenet} mainly relies on the edge information of nuclei extracted from the Sobel filter, which is hard to split the touching nuclei.
+In contrast, the methods of~\cite{Qu2020,chamanzar2020weakly,lee2020scribble2label} are based on the Voronoi diagram that splits the point annotation into multiple convex polygons, which is intrinsically able to handle the touching nuclei.